Ideas & Inspiration

-The first step to take when decorating your living room is to determine your style.
+The first step to take when decorating a living room is to determine your style.
 Do you like traditional furniture pieces with claw-foot legs, dark woods and leather upholstery?
-Or, do you prefer the trendy mid-century modern style with its clean lines and organic curves?
-Look through magazines or online photos of living rooms to gather inspiration from popular living room decor ideas.
+Or, do you prefer the trendy mid-century modern living room ideas with its clean lines and organic curves?
+How about farmhouse living room ideas that include rustic finishes and vintage-look seating.
+Look through magazines or online photos to gather living room inspiration from popular living room decor ideas.
 Knowing your style will help you decide on living room furniture, living room paint colors, window coverings, rugs and accessories.
 Also, take into consideration what pieces you already have and if you plan to use them in your living room redo.

-Before you head to your local The Home Depot to stock up on the latest trends on family room decor and accessories, there are a few details to consider.
-Here are some ideas to help you transform your living room into a space your whole family will love.
+Before you stock up on the latest trends on family room decor and accessories, there are a few details to consider on how to decorate a living room.
+Here are some ideas for living rooms that will help you transform your living room into a space your whole family will love.